ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 tts = usart.NewDriver(usart.USART1, d.Channel(2, 0), nil, nil)
 ```

 We use its *WriteString* method to print the famous sentence.
-Let's clean everything and compile this code:
+Let's clean everything and compile this program:

 ```
 $ cd $HOME/emgo